mkoohafkan/mkoohafkan.github.io/_posts/2019-06-01-asynchronous-web-requests-with-curl.md

 [rigorous QAQC process](https://pubs.usgs.gov/tm/2006/tm1D3/pdf/TM1D3.pdf)
-which requires our technicians to enter **a lot** more field visit data into our database and perform more complex calculations to determine quality ratings in addition to the manual inspections they were already doing.
+which requires our technicians to enter **a lot** more field visit data into our database and perform more complex calculations to determine quality ratings (in addition to the manual inspections they were already doing).
-I've been working to streamline our data pipeline by reducing the amount of data transcription and manual calculations out technicians need to do.
+I've been working to streamline our data pipeline and reduce the amount of data transcription and manual calculations our technicians need to do.
 The pipeline I've developed consists of a few steps, starting with moving our field visit data entry to electronic data sheets (using Excel, since that is what our technicians are familiar with) and using our